Search for synchrotron pair echo emission following KM3-230213A: Introduction

-\textit{Synchrotron pair echo}: If the UHE neutrino was produced by a hadronic interaction within the large-scale structure around the source where its parent cosmic ray was accelerated (for example a filament or the outskirt of a galaxy cluster), gamma-ray emission may be expected via the synchrotron pair echo mechanism.
+The inverse-Compton pair echo model assumes that the UHE neutrino was produced in the cosmic void where the magnetic field strength is low, far away from its accelerator source.
+On the other hand, if KM3-230213A was produced by a hadronic interaction within the large-scale structure around the source where its parent cosmic ray was accelerated (for example, a filament or the outskirt of a galaxy cluster), gamma-ray emission may be expected via the synchrotron pair echo mechanism.
 This mechanism is described in \citet{Murase:2011yw} and recently applied to the observation of gamma-ray bursts (e.g., \citealp{2025arXiv250415890D}).
-We extrapolate the mechanism to the case of KM3-230213A here, and provide a detailed estimate the flux of the resulting emission in Appendix~\ref{appendix:syn}.
-Similarly to the cascaded emission mechanism, the $\sim 440$~PeV gamma-ray co-produced with the neutrino would initially travel for approximately 100-200 kpc before interacting with the EBL and producing electrons through pair production.
-In the large scale structure where the magnetic field may be on the order of tens-hundreds of nG, the pairs may lose energy to synchrotron radiation in addition to inverse Compton scattering.
-Assuming a field strength of $B = 30 - 300$~nG (which is consistent with the $\mu$G scale fields typically inferred for the large scale structure; \citet{Carilli_2002}), the synchrotron emission of the secondary electrons peaks at $E_{\rm syn} \sim 3$ GeV, and the time delay caused by deflections in the magnetic field may be anywhere between 0.5 to 500~yr.
+In this work, we develop the synchrotron pair echo mechanism for the case of KM3-230213A.
+Motivated by the fact that the synchrotron pair echo signal may appear as a dim source in the GeV-TeV band, we investigate the \textit{Fermi}-LAT data in the vicinity of KM3-230213A for uncatalogued, sub-threshold\footnote{We consider sub-threshold sources to be those observed with less than $5\sigma$ significance and therefore not listed in the existing \textit{Fermi}-LAT catalogs.} sources.
+We find three sub-threshold sources of test statistic (TS) $\gtrsim 16$ within $3.5^\circ $ of the neutrino event (note that this is relaxed beyond the 99\% containment region of the neutrino, which is $3^\circ$).
+We define the TS in Section \ref{analysis}.